-The terms of the Covered Bonds will not contain a negative

-pledge provision.
-Cross Default and other Events: The terms of the Covered Bonds will contain a cross default provision as further described in Condition 9 (Events of Default).
+The terms of the Covered Bonds will contain a cross default provision as further described in Condition 9 (Events of Default).

 For the avoidance of doubt, a breach of the Contractual Asset Cover Test will not result in an Event of Default.
 However, whilst such breach is continuing the Issuer must not issue any Czech Covered Bonds which have the benefit of the Cover Pool.

-Status of the Covered Bonds: The Covered Bonds are mortgage covered bonds (in Czech, hypoteční zástavní listy) issued in accordance with Section 28 et seq., Part 2, Clause III of the Czech Bonds Act.
-The Czech Covered Bonds are all instruments and/or securities issued by the Issuer as mortgage covered bonds (in Czech, hypoteční zástavní listy) pursuant to Section 28 et seq., Part 2, Clause III of the Czech Bonds Act, whether issued under and governed by Czech or foreign law and whether issued under the Programme (as the Covered Bonds), under the Domestic Bond Programme, under a programme yet to be established by the Issuer or on a standalone basis, which are then outstanding (the Czech Covered Bonds, which definition includes the Covered Bonds).
+Status of the Covered Bonds:

+The Covered Bonds are mortgage covered bonds (in Czech, hypoteční zástavní listy) issued in accordance with Section 28 et seq., Part 2, Clause III of the Czech Bonds Act.

+The Czech Covered Bonds are all instruments and/or securities issued by the Issuer as mortgage covered bonds (in Czech, hypoteční zástavní listy) pursuant to Section 28 et seq., Part 2, Clause III of the Czech Bonds Act, whether issued under and governed by Czech or foreign law and whether issued under the Programme (as the Covered Bonds), under the Domestic Bond Programme, under a programme yet to be established by the Issuer or on a standalone basis, which are then outstanding (the Czech Covered Bonds).

 The Covered Bonds constitute direct, unconditional, unsubordinated and unsecured obligations of the Issuer and rank pari passu among themselves and with all other outstanding Czech Covered Bonds and with all other obligations of the Issuer that have been provided the same priority as the Covered Bonds.

 Any obligations of the Issuer arising from the Covered Bonds are obligations of the Issuer the repayment of which can be realised from any assets of the Issuer.
 Although the Covered Bonds constitute unsecured obligations of the Issuer in any insolvency proceedings against the Issuer, the Czech Insolvency Act provides for a special regime in respect of the obligations arising from the outstanding Czech Covered Bonds (including Covered Bonds issued under the Programme) issued by the Issuer (see further "General Description of Czech Legislation relating to Covered Bonds").

 Each Covered Bond will bear the designation "hypoteční zástavní list" to be recognised as such under the Czech Bonds Act, CNB Decree and the Czech Insolvency Act.

-Issuer's other programmes: In addition to the Programme, the Issuer has an active CZK50,000,000,000 domestic bond programme (the Domestic Bond Programme) for the issuance of both: (i) mortgage covered bonds (in Czech, "hypoteční zástavní listy") under Czech law which satisfy the requirements of Section 28 et seq., Part 2, Clause III of the Czech Bonds Act and the CNB Decree (and thus falling within the definition of the Czech Covered Bonds); and (ii) other bonds issued under Czech law in accordance with the Czech Bonds Act.
+Issuer's other programmes:

+In addition to the Programme, the Issuer has an active CZK50,000,000,000 domestic bond programme (the Domestic Bond Programme) for the issuance of both: (i) mortgage covered bonds (in Czech, "hypoteční zástavní listy") under Czech law which satisfy the requirements of Section 28 et seq., Part 2, Clause III of the Czech Bonds Act and the CNB Decree (and thus falling within the definition of the Czech Covered Bonds); and (ii) other bonds issued under Czech law in accordance with the Czech Bonds Act.